nowabindata/barlaman/README.md

 ## Running the scraper

 ### I. Scrape the schedule :
 Each Monday, and in accordance with the  Constitution, the House of Representatives  convene in a plenary sitting devoted to oral questions.
 Before the sitting, the House of Representatives publishes the schedul of the sitting (pdf file in arabic).
-The first page of this document (the schedule) contains the following  data (see picture bellow) :
+The first page of this document (the schedule) contains the following  data (see picture below) :

    + Time allocated to parliamentary groups
    + Ministries invited to the sitting